 Real Estate Investors will use a Hard Money Lender for a Fix and Flip Loan because of speed and the ability to borrow renovation funds.
 It should be noted however, the upfront fees and monthly payments will be higher than a conventional mortgage because of the risk associated with these types of loans.
 Additionally, the loan has a short maturity of 6 to 18 months.

-Obtaining a Fix and Flip loan can be easy if you understand the underwriting process and are prepared to provide the appropriate underwriting material to the Hard Money Lender quickly.
+Getting approved for a Fix and Flip loan can be easy if you understand the underwriting process and are prepared to provide the appropriate underwriting material to the Hard Money Lender quickly.

 The first step in the process is to identify Hard Money Lenders that specialize in funding Fix and Flip loans in your area.
 Once you have connected with a Fix and Flip Hard Money Lender, they will want to know if you have a property under contract to purchase.
 If you do not have a property under contract to purchase, they may complete a light underwrite and pre-approve you for a Fix and Flip Loan (Learn about the TaliMar Financial Preferred Borrower Loan program).